 Understandably, you may want to use some of the same background information in all the articles.
 Each one needs some general context on plagiarism.
 Here, we advise avoiding including lengthy identical sections.
-Discovery a different way to express your ideas, do not copy and paste.
+Discovery is a different way to express your ideas, do not copy and paste.
 Background context is most effective when tailored to a specific angle and relatable to the rest of your article.

 Tips to Avoid Self-Plagiarism

 If you want to reuse some of your previous work, how to do it without risking self-plagiarism?
 The essential point to remember is, to avoid being dishonest.
 To help you avoid self-plagiarism, here are a few tips to keep in mind.

 Do your research first

 If you are working on a similar topic published in the past, ensure to research from scratch.
 Even though you are well-versed and informed about the topic, it never hurts to get a fresh outlook.
 Doing this serves to enhance your knowledge further on the topic.
 You come across new data that might not be available earlier.
 You avoid self-plagiarism and improve overall work quality by adding recent information.

 Creating multiple content on similar topics can lead to self-plagiarism.
 However, you can prevent it by planning your writing schedule, and ensuring that you do not overlap similar topics in multiple content pieces.
 Planning and spacing your writing schedule properly allow your mind to reset, and work on a similar topic with a fresh outlook.
 Furthermore, maintain separate notes for different work as it helps you avoid self-plagiarism.